numba/llvmlite/docs/source/ir/values.rst

 .. class:: SwitchInstr

-   A switch statement.
-Switch statements have the following method:
+   A switch instruction.
+Switch instructions have the following method:

    .. method:: add_case(val, block)

-      Add a case to the switch statements.  *val* should be a :class:`Constant` or a Python value compatible with the switch statement's operand type.
+      Add a case to the switch instruction.  *val* should be a :class:`Constant` or a Python value compatible with the switch instruction's operand type.
       *block* is a :class:`Block` to jump to if, and only if, *val* and the switch operand compare equal.